pachyderm/docs/content/2.3.x/getting-started/local-installation.md

 Pachyderm uses `Helm` for all deployments.

-!!!
-Attention
+{{% notice warning %}}
 We are now shipping Pachyderm with an **optional embedded proxy** allowing your cluster to expose one single port externally.
 This deployment setup is optional.

 If you choose to deploy Pachyderm with a Proxy, check out our new recommended architecture and [deployment instructions](../deploy-manage/deploy/deploy-w-proxy.md).
+{{% /notice%}}

 ## Prerequisites